Builder Dispute Solicitor. Are you a victim of poor quality workmanship?

-On reviewing his claim, it was clear that he had not drafted his claim very well.
+Dave came to us weeks before trial.
+He was stressed.
+On reviewing his claim, it was clear that Dave had not drafted his claim very well.
 The defendant builder had solicitors representing him.
-In the Defence document, they invited the court to strike out our client’s claim because it did not clearly set out the nature of the defects.
-On reviewing our client’s evidence, it was clear that his claim was in fact worth more that the £5880 that he was asking for.
+In the Defence document, they invited the court to strike out Dave’s claim because it did not clearly set out the nature of the defects.
+On reviewing the evidence, it was clear that Dave’s claim was in fact worth more that the £5880 that he was asking for.

 The Court agreed to our request to adjourn the trial so that the extent of the claim could be clarified and properly pleaded.
 Independent expert evidence was obtained to support the poor workmanship.